sastatesla/npm-cloudSDK-storage/README.md

 ### Do I need Multer for this library?

+**No for core usage!**
-**No!** File upload middleware (like Multer) is only needed in web servers (e.g., Express) to parse incoming files from HTTP requests.
+File upload middleware (like Multer) is only needed in web servers (e.g., Express) to parse incoming files from HTTP requests as buffers.
-This library works with file paths or buffers, not HTTP requests.
+This library works directly with file paths or buffers.
+**If you are handling HTTP file uploads, you must use Multer (or similar) to obtain the file buffer for use with `uploadBuffer` or `uploadBulkBuffer`.**

 ### Can I restrict uploads to certain file types?